Juniperus virginiana, Coniferous

-Eastern redcedar is a native tree that has long been popular in windbreaks, shelterbelts, and conservation plantings.
-Due to lack of management and naturally-occurring wildfires, it has spread outside of its usual habitat into grasslands and riparian forests.
+Eastern redcedar is a native tree that has long been used in windbreaks, shelterbelts, and conservation plantings across the Great Plains.
+Due to lack of management and naturally-occurring wildfires, it has rapidly spread into grasslands and riparian forests.
 Redcedar should be used with caution and planted only where needed for quick sheltering or where little else will grow.
 Management plans/practices should be in place prior to planting.

 Where To Grow